Talk to our team to start saving1.877.445.0070

 Understanding the terms

-Welcome to Caribou's auto refinance and car insurance glossary.
-Here we define some of the most common words and phrases used throughout the auto loan refinancing and auto insurance processes.
+Welcome to Caribou's auto refinance glossary.
+Here we define some of the most common words and phrases used throughout the auto loan refinancing processes.

 When it comes to refinancing there are a lot of finance-related terms, acronyms, and calculations, so remembering what everything means can sometimes be tricky.
 Acronyms like VIN, LTV, APR, and GAP can leave you wondering what word fits with each letter.
 And a basic understanding of other terms like credit report, hard and soft credit pulls, prequalification, and equity are critical.

-So, if you are new to vehicle refinancing or car insurance, this is a great place to start!
+So, if you are new to vehicle refinancing, this is a great place to start!
 If you consider yourself an auto expert, on the other hand, simply use this as a quick review or as a resource to share with others.

 Winding road in the hills